Kanban task management: how tasks are organised

 You can only delete a task if you were the task creator, and no time has been logged to that task.
 Deletion is permanent and there is no way to search for and recover deleted tasks.

-Task Dashboard views
+Viewing your Task Dashboard

 By default, your todo.vu Task Dashboard will display your tasks in lists in three columns, with your ‘Snoozed’ column on the left, your ‘To-do’ column in the middle, and your ‘Done’ column on the right.